ianmiell/alert-on-change/README.md

 Internally, it uses 'dwdiff -s' to gather stats on the difference between the output when the last mail was sent and the current one.

-All the code and data is stored on github, and the application is phoenix-deployed using [ShutIt](https://github.com/ianmiell/shutit.git)
+All the code and data is stored on github, and the application is phoenix-deployed using a [ShutIt](https://github.com/ianmiell/shutit.git) [script](https://github.com/ianmiell/alert-on-change/blob/master/alert_on_change.py#L75)